 For anyone smoking weed for its medicinal purposes, it might be worthwhile to source another strain with lower THC levels.
 There is often a lot of overlap between the various cannabinoids, and another one might be equally as medicinally beneficial for your ailment.
-Obviously, if you are just smoking weed for the euphoric high, this solution isn’t going to work for you.
+If you are smoking weed for the euphoric high, this solution isn’t going to work for you.

-Anyone trying to avoid an awkward confrontation about their bloodshot eyes might just need to reschedule their smoking sessions.
+Anyone trying to avoid an awkward confrontation about their bloodshot eyes might need to reschedule their smoking sessions.
 Don’t smoke right before work, if you expect your boss to grill you about your red eyes.
-Don’t eat an edible if your parents are coming home soon.
-Medicate with marijuana during your own time, where you can chill, relax, and not worry about the state of your eyeballs.
+Medicate with cannabis during your own time, where you can chill, relax, and not worry about the state of your eyeballs.